lextm/jekyll-theme-chirpy/_posts/2012-9-14-dockpanel-suite-review-on-release-2-7.md

 More information (such as release notes) can be found on the homepage at http://dockpanelsuite.com, and the following are the highlighted items,

-1. Better Mono support — A major stackoverflow issue has been remedied.
+1. Better Mono support.
+A major stackoverflow issue has been remedied.
 We provide Mono guys a bug report.
-1. Better .NET Framework Client Profile support — Removed dependency on System.Design.
+1. Better .NET Framework Client Profile support.
+Removed dependency on System.Design.
-1. Better middle mouse click support — Middle clicking now works in more places.
+1. Better middle mouse click support.
+Middle clicking now works in more places.
-1. Less rendering issues — Missing docking indicator issue should occur less frequently.
+1. Less rendering issues.
+Missing docking indicator issue should occur less frequently.
 Deep nested control rendering can be disabled to improve performance.

 As usual, you can grab the binaries from